Skip to content

 Intrinsic safetyEx iLimits energy to safe levels

-Most Hirschmann switches for Zone 2 use the non-sparking (Ex n) protection method.
-The switch is designed so that it cannot produce sparks or hot surfaces that could ignite an explosive atmosphere under normal operation.
+Hirschmann switches for Zone 2 use the non-sparking (Ex n) protection method.
+The switch design eliminates sparks and hot surfaces that ignite an explosive atmosphere under normal operation.

 Hirschmann Products for Hazardous Locations